 Ingredient Notes

-Shaved or thinly sliced beef steak, such as Old Neighborhood works great for this recipe.
+Shaved or thinly sliced beef steak works great for this recipe.
 You can find shaved steak in the meat section of most grocery stores.
-It's very thin, making it the perfect candidate for a great cheesesteak.
-I love working with Old Neighborhood shaved steak, but if you can't find something similar, you can slice your own as well.
+It's very thin, making it the perfect candidate for a great cheesesteak. if you can't find pre-shaved steak, you can slice your own as well.
 See other options in my FAQ section below.

-Slider rolls, such as King's Hawaiian rolls.
-I love working with King's Hawaiian rolls, since they are easy to cut in half in one intact piece, making it easier to build a bunch of sliders at once.
+Slider rolls, such as Hawaiian Rolls.
+Hawaiian style rolls are easy to cut in half in one intact piece, making it easier to build a bunch of sliders at once.

 Variations and Tips